-Updated clinical data were reported at the 16th Annual Discovery on Target – Targeting Tumor Myeloid Cells Meeting in September 2018.
-Based on an expanded data set of 163 patients, weekly infusions of TTI-621 were shown to be well tolerated.
-Thrombocytopenia was the most frequent grade 3 or higher treatment-emergent adverse event, occurring in 20% of patients.
+Updated clinical data were reported at the T-Cell Lymphoma Forum in January 2019.
+Based on an expanded data set of 179 patients, weekly infusions of TTI-621 were shown to be well tolerated.
+Thrombocytopenia was the most frequent grade 3 or higher treatment-emergent adverse event, occurring in 18% of patients.
 Platelet reductions, however, were shown to be transient and pre-dose platelet levels remained steady during the course of the study.
 Notably, the reversible thrombocytopenia did not lead to an increased risk of bleeding and had no impact on drug delivery, nor was there a significant impact of TTI-621 on hemoglobin levels.
-Monotherapy efficacy was observed in patients with mycosis fungoides (19% overall response rate (ORR), n=21), peripheral T-cell lymphoma, or PTCL (25% ORR, n=12), and diffuse large B-cell lymphoma, or DLBCL (25% ORR, n=8), and in DLBCL patients when combined with rituximab (25% ORR, n=24).
+Monotherapy efficacy was observed in patients with mycosis fungoides (17% overall response rate (ORR), n=24), Sézary Syndrome (20% ORR, n=5) and peripheral T-cell lymphoma, or PTCL (18% ORR, n=11).
+As reported at the 16th Annual Discovery on Target conference in September 2018, monotherapy efficacy was also observed in DLBCL patients (25% ORR, n=8), and in DLBCL patients when combined with rituximab (25% ORR, n=24).
 This clinical activity was observed in patients receiving relatively low doses of drug (0.2 mg/kg for monotherapy or 0.1 mg/kg in combination with rituximab).
-Dose intensification beyond 0.2 mg/kg is currently ongoing, and doses of 0.5 mg/kg have been well tolerated for up to 27 weeks.
+Dose intensification to 0.5 mg/kg have been well tolerated, and the protocol was recently amended to enable dosing beyond 0.5 mg/kg.